Home of APEC Ultra Reverse Osmosis Water Filter Systems

 Corine Li, the drinking water regional office chief for the U.S. Environmental Protection Agency, had no comment on the county report.
 But she said the agency was following the chromium testing being conducted in Los Angeles County.

 "We continue to support the total chromium standard of 100 parts per billion for safe water," Li said.
-"We believe additional collection of chromium 6 occurrence data would be useful to evaluate health effects from ingestion of the chemical."
+"We believe an additional collection of chromium 6 occurrence data would be useful to evaluate health effects from ingestion of the chemical."

 State health officials would not comment on findings of the report, saying it was up to the health department to examine or discuss them, Hirsch said.